 There are multiple signs that your house has electrical problems, and not all of them may be easy to spot.
 These signs include flickering lights, heat coming from electrical outlets, a burning odor, and loose outlets.
 If you notice these issues, do some exploring around your electrical system.
 If you see, smell, or hear anything that doesn’t sound normal, call an electrical contractor and ask them to check out your home’s electrical issues.

-This is also your chance to evaluate the way your home is wired.
+This is also your chance to evaluate the way your home is wired when you’re putting your house up for sale.
 If you notice there are light switches that don’t work, something could be off with the electrical wiring.
 This may come up when you’re selling your home, so it’s best to get in front of the issue and get it fixed.
 If you don’t feel comfortable doing it yourself, you can always reach out to a residential electrical repair service.

 Fix The Plumbing